26. SOLID_MECHANICS Namelist

 \([0,\infty)\)

-The tolerance for the absolute error of the residual used by the solid mechanics solver.
+The tolerance for the relative error of the residual used by the solid mechanics solver.

 same as the ‘stress’ variable